Garish scenes in France enough to send shivers

 What’s happening here?

-It’s January 1, 1931 and skippered by Quillan’s flanker Eugene Ribere, who scored the only try of the match, are sprinting out onto the pitch at Stade Colombes in Paris – the venue of the 1924 – to play in the opening game of the 1931 Five Nations.
+It’s January 1, 1931 and skippered by Quillan’s flanker Eugene Ribere, who scored the only try of the match, are sprinting out onto the pitch at Stade Colombes in – the venue of the 1924 – to play in the opening game of the 1931 Five Nations.

 A clutch of Press photographers faithfully capture the moment while the grand old stadium is increasingly festooned with garish advertising billboards.
 Rugby in France has started to look very different to the sport played by other nations around the globe.
 Alarmingly different to some.